WilliamBenEmbarek/embar.io/about.md

 permalink: /
 ---

 👋 Hi there!
-My name is William, I'm an Appsec Engineer at Tradeshift and writing my Thesis at DTU about optimization of swap nodes for Kubernetes vClusters and also a CTF player with [Kalmarunionen](https://ctftime.org/team/114856/)
+My name is William, I'm an Appsec Engineer at Tradeshift and writing my Thesis at DTU about optimization of swap nodes for Kubernetes and also a CTF player with [Kalmarunionen](https://ctftime.org/team/114856/)

 💻 I'm primarily a DevSecOps engineer, however also have a broad understanding of corporate security, and want to learn more about offensive security, as well as highly technical blue teaming such as malware analysis.